Pinpoint tests of suspension

 No

-C2: REAR SUSPENSION CHECK
+C2: CHECKING THE REAR SUSPENSION

-- Compare measurement results.
+- Compare the measurement results.

 • Are the results equal?